HOW TO REPORT A DECEASED ESTATE?

 The reporting documents will differ slightly depending on the value

 of the estate and the type of appointment required.

 If the value of the estate exceeds R250 000, letters of executorship must be issued and the full process prescribed by the Administration of Estates Act must be followed.

-However if the value of the estate is less than R250 000, the Master may dispense with letters of executorship, and issue letters of authority in terms of section 18(3) of Administration of Estates Act, 66 of 1965.
-From the 5th of December 2002 all Magistrates offices are service points for the Master.
-These service points will only have jurisdiction in the following instances, namely:
+However, if the value of the estate is less than R250 000, the Master of the High Court may dispense with letters of executorship and issue letters of authority in terms of Section 18(3) of the Administration of Estates Act, (Act 66 of 1965).

-Letters of authority entitles the nominated representative to administer the estate without following the full procedure set out in the Administration of Estates Act.
+Letters of authority entitle the nominated representative to administer the estate without following the full procedure set out in the Administration of Estates Act.

-Reporting documents where the value of the estate exceeds R250 000
+Reporting documents where the value of the estate is less than R250 000

 The above-mentioned reporting documents must be posted to, or handed in at the Master's Office.
 Faxed reporting documents are not acceptable.